 From our Accounting team – What should I do next?

 If you do not have all the documentation and know exactly how to fill in corporate tax reports you don’t really need an accountant.
 Yet the Colombian taxation system can have its complications and can end up being a great source of stress and time loss.
 Completing the return outside of the established dates can lead to large penalties.
 If you have any questions or need help completing your Fiscal Auditing, Internal Audit or you need advice in analyzing budgets and forecasts before starting up in Colombia, contact Biz Latin Hub.
 Our team of accountants in Colombia can help you with your tax reporting through the provision of tailored and affordable accounting services.
-Get in touch with David here for more information.
+Contact us now for more information.

 If you want to learn about the opportunities of doing business in Colombia, check out this video: